lewismorgan/spacenav/README.md

 Task List:

-- [ ] Show the upcoming launches
+- [x] Show the upcoming launches
-- [ ] Countdown banner for the next launch
+- [ ] Countdown banner for the closest launch
 - [ ] Show carded stats for 4 rockets: Falcon, Falcon 9, Falcon Heavy, and Starship (which has yet to launch)
   - [ ] Description
   - [ ] Height